Never took responsibility initially, but I know my game really well now: Shreyas Iyer

 The Mumbaikar showed his worth with half centuries in the first two One-day Internationals against the West Indies.
 "I think that comes with maturity and responsibility.
 I was a flamboyant player when I started playing first-class cricket.
 I never used to take responsibility.
 I just used to back my instincts and go with the flow," Iyer told reporters on the eve of the series-deciding third ODI here.

 "Lately, I've realised that once you play at the highest level, you got to take that maturity to another stage.
 I can even play strokes and I can even nudge the ball and take single, so I know my game really well right now and I can play accordingly."
-PTI TAP AH AH AH
+Midway into IPL 2018, Gautam Gambhir stepped down from the captaincy of the Delhi team, and Iyer was appointed in that role.
+In the last edition, the rechristened Delhi Capitals made some changes in the setup, but Iyer remained captain in what was their best season as they finished third.

+Asked about his sedate 88-ball 70, which he scored in the series opener on a day the top-order failed, he said, "You have to play according to what the team demands.
+And that's what I did the other day.
+The team didn't demand me to score big shots at that time, we just needed a big partnership.
+"We just needed the scoreboard to keep going.
+And that's what I did I and I feel that whatever the situation demands, you got to play accordingly.
+And I'm really happy about what I did in the first game."

+Three days later, batting at number five, Iyer was at his explosive best as he smashed a 32-ball 53 to consolidate India's innings in Visakhapatnam.
+"I batted at No 5 in the previous ODI.
+I'm flexible that way.
+It's just that you got to play according to the situation and what the team demands.
+And that's what I did.
+And I know that I can play in both flows."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)